section-engineering-education/engineering-education/content/articles/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/index.md

 ![IPFS url in Remix](/engineering-education/how-to-deploy-an-erc-721-nft-smart-contract-with-remix-ide-and-opensea/ipfs.png)

 Once inputted, we click on transact.
-We should see a notification icon on our Metamask within our browser, click on it and confirm the transaction.
+We should see a notification icon on our Metamask within our browser, click on it, and confirm the transaction.

 Next, we focus on the terminal.
 Once successfully minted, we can view the transaction details on Etherscan.

-By following the above steps without any error, you have successfully created an NFT.
+By following the above steps with no error, you have successfully created an NFT.
 But hold on, we can’t see it in our wallet yet.

 ### Adding the Custom Token in Metamask